Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Experiments

 {\textbf{Handover:}} Similar to the serving task, the handover task requires objects to be carried from their starting position to their final position.
 However, the environment is designed as a U-shaped maze with table placements.
 In this complex structure, an additional stationary Franka robot is included so that the mobile PR2 agent can deliver the objects to the stationary robot, which then places the objects in the final position, rather than the PR2 doing it itself.
 Objects can initially be positioned on any table at the north, south, or east, and they need to be carried to a fixed final position.
 This task demonstrates how an embodied agent can also be viewed as an auxiliary object that shares responsibility with the primary agent.
 It expands our experiments to a multi-robot setting and reinforces the concept of responsibility sharing, as humans typically share their responsibilities with other agents (\textbf{Figure \ref{fig:handover}}).

-{\textbf{Human Experiments:}} The development of IRS is notably influenced by intuitive human thinking, making human experiments a crucial aspect of our study to observe human bias.
+{\textbf{Human Experiments:}} The development of IRS is notably influenced by intuitive human thinking, making human experiments a crucial aspect of our study to observe human-centric environmental bias.
 For these experiments, we replicated a portion of the serving task using a varying number of objects (mugs) and a single tray initially positioned on the counter.
-We asked six human subjects to carry the mugs to their final positions based solely on intuition, without specific guidance on using the available objects.
-While we are not suggesting that IRS is a model for human sequential decision-making, we believe that observing when humans use these auxiliary objects will strengthen our claim about the existence of human bias in these sequential decision-making problems and how IRS leverages it (\textbf{Figure \ref{fig:human}}).
+We asked six human subjects to carry the mugs to their final positions based solely on intuition, without specific instructions regarding the use of auxiliary objects.
+The primary objective of these experiments was to provide empirical grounding for our core hypothesis: that the planning logic modeled in our framework reflects genuine human strategic intuition.
+To observe this human-centric environmental bias in a condensed and observable form, we designed the experiments to isolate the logical relationship between transport distance and object count from confounding physical variables.
+We evaluated the alignment by comparing human decisions in these physical trials against the ORS model's predictions for semantically equivalent scenarios within the simulation (\textbf{Figure \ref{fig:human}}).